-Stations of the Cross

-The set of stations of the cross being used this year were painted by Helen Meyer, who trained at Camberwell and Edinburgh Colleges of Art.

-This devotion originated in Jerusalem in the 13th century where, then as today, worshippers follow the actual route of Jesus to the cross.
+Stations of the Cross The set of stations of the cross being used this year were painted by Helen Meyer, who trained at Camberwell and Edinburgh Colleges of Art.
+There were pilgrimages to Jerusalem from the early days but this devotion originated there in the 13th century where, as today, worshippers follow the actual route of Jesus to the cross.
 By the fourteenth century popular demand resulted in it being used in churches all over Europe.

-The reflections are by Richard Harries
+It was much encouraged by the Franciscans, who taught people to pray using their imaginations.
+The reflections are by Richard Harries.

 Service order

-(When we arrive at each station)
+(At each station)

 We adore you, O Christ, and we praise you.